 Academic Load: A full-time student may enroll for 12 to 19 credit hours per semester.
-With permission of the dean of the college of their major, students may take up to 21 hours if they have a cumulative GPA of 3.25 or make the dean's list two successive semesters.
+With permission of the Provost and Vice President for Academic Affairs, students may take up to 21 hours if they have a cumulative GPA of 3.25 or make the dean's list two successive semesters.
 Students on academic probation are limited to a maximum of four courses (i.e., 12-14 hours) per semester.